 The “umbrella strategy” of Hyperledger incubates and promotes a range of business blockchain technologies, framework, libraries, interfaces, and application.
 Currently, Hyperledger is the host of the following projects:

-- Hyperledger Sawtooth: This is a modular blockchain suite developed by Intel, which uses a new consensus algorithm called Proof of Elapsed Time (PoeT).
+This is a modular blockchain suite developed by Intel, which uses a new consensus algorithm called Proof of Elapsed Time (PoeT).

-- Hyperledger Iroha: Iroha is a project of a couple of Japanese companies to create an easy to incorporate the framework for a blockchain.
+Iroha is a project of a couple of Japanese companies to create an easy to incorporate the framework for a blockchain.

-- Hyperledger Fabric: This project is lead by IBM.
+This project is lead by IBM.
 Fabric is a plug and plays implementation of blockchain technology designed as a foundation to develop high-scaling blockchain applications with a flexible degree of permissions.

-- Hyperledger Burrow: This project develops a permissible smart contract machine along the specification of Ethereum.
+This project develops a permissible smart contract machine along the specification of Ethereum.

 Hyperledger obviously engages in a wide scope of non-monetary blockchain projects.
 But this rough view on these projects must remain dissatisfying, as the short descriptions don’t go far beyond keywords.
 So we take a closer look at the two most prominent projects: Sawtooth and Fabric.
-Both projects are created by large companies – Intel and IBM – and given to Hyperledger as open source code.
+Both projects are created by large companies – Intel and IBM – and given to Hyperledger as open-source code.
 With Hyperledger the companies continue pushing their blockchain projects forward, while everybody else is invited to contribute.

 Sawtooth Lake is Intel’s modular blockchain suite.
 It is written in Python and designed for use cases in many fields from IoT to Financials.
-The dominant characteristics of Sawtooth Lake are that it supports both permissioned and permissionless application and deployments and that its uses a newly developed consensus algorithm called Proof of Elapsed Time (PoET).
+The dominant characteristics of Sawtooth Lake are that it supports both permissioned and permissionless application and deployments and that it uses a newly developed consensus algorithm called Proof of Elapsed Time (PoET).

 PoET uses new secure CPU instruction, which is more and more available in new processors like Intel builds.
 With these instructions, PoET ensures a safe and random selection of a so-called “leader”.
-This can be compared with Bitcoin mining, in which the miners compete for a one-time access to write the blockchain.
+This can be compared with bitcoin mining, in which the miners compete for one-time access to write the blockchain.
 Other than Bitcoin’s proof algorithm, PoET doesn’t need specialized mining hardware.

 To become a leader, every “validator” – which equals to a node or a miner – needs to use the secure CPU instruction to request a wait time.
 The validator with the shortest wait time will be elected as a leader.
 Like every good mining, algorithm PoET works like a lottery with the price to get write access to the blockchain.